 Born 1935 in Shenyang, China.
 Seiji Ozawa studied piano from a young age, and after graduating from Seijo Junior High School, went on to study conducting under Hideo Saito at the Toho School of Music.

 As music director of BSO, he built the orchestra’s reputation internationally, with successful concerts in Europe in 1976 and Japan in 1978.
-In 1981, BSO toured fourteen cities in America to commemorate its centennial and then executed a worldwide tour in the same year, with stops in Japan, France, Germany, Austria, and the United Kingdom.
-It went on to perform in Europe in 1984, 1988, and 1991, and Japan in 1986 and 1989, all to great acclaim.
+In 1981, BSO toured 14 cities in America to commemorate its centennial and then executed a worldwide tour in the same year, with stops in Japan, France, Germany, Austria, and the United Kingdom.
+It went on to perform in Europe in 1984, 1988, and 1991, and Japan in 1986, 1989, 1994, and 1999, all to great acclaim.
 In 1978, Ozawa was officially invited by the Chinese government to work with the China Central Symphony Orchestra for a week.
 A year later in 1979, Ozawa brought the BSO to become the first American orchestra ever to visit China, facilitating significant cultural and musical exchanges.
 He has since continued to build a strong relationship with China.
-He has also taken the San Francisco Symphony to Moscow (the USSR at the time) in 1973 to perform with Mstislav Rostropovich.
+He also took the San Francisco Symphony to Moscow (the USSR at the time) in 1973 to perform with Mstislav Rostropovich.

-In Japan, Ozawa conceived the Saito Kinen Orchestra to commemorate his late mentor, Hideo Saito.
-Formed with Kazuyoshi Akiyama and other colleagues, the orchestra held greatly successful concerts in Tokyo and Osaka in 1984 and went on to tour Europe in 1987, 1989, and 1990, and in Europe and America in 1991, all to great accolades.
+In Japan, Ozawa organized memorial concerts in Tokyo and Osaka with Kazuyoshi Akiyama and other colleagues in 1984 to commemorate his mentor, Hideo Saito, on the tenth anniversary of his passing.
+This later evolved to the Saito Kinen Orchestra, touring Europe in 1987, 1989, and 1990, and in Europe and America in 1991, all to great accolades.
 These activities led to the inception of Ozawa’s artistic dream in 1992: the Saito Kinen Festival Matsumoto.
 Ozawa became director of this international music festival, a role that continues to this day.
-SKO continued to tour, with overseas concerts in 1994, 1997 and 2004.
+SKO continued to tour, with overseas concerts in 1994, 1997, 2001, 2004, 2010, and 2011.
 In 2015, the festival entered a new stage to become the “Seiji Ozawa Matsumoto Festival.”

 Diego Matheuz [Conductor]